owennjpr/owennjpr/README.md

 ### [Char-Motion](https://github.com/owennjpr/char-motion)
 - An open source npm package for ascii character based text animations.
-- If you want to contribute and make your own effects feel free to make a PR and I'll take a look!
+- If you want to make your own effects feel free to make a PR and I'll take a look!

 ### [formerly.me](https://formerly.me/)
 - A living website and web art project showcasing my original music including some algorithmic musical compositions ([Macrobiome](https://formerly.me/macrobiome), [Tone Garden](https://formerly.me/tonegarden)) built with React, TypeScript, and the web audio API